openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Wallet is acting within a trust framework that allows the Wallet to determine whether a 'request_uri' belongs to a certain 'client_id', the Wallet is RECOMMENDED to validate the Verifier's authenticity and authorization given by 'client_id' and that the 'request_uri' corresponds to this Verifier.
 If the link cannot be established in those cases, the Wallet SHOULD refuse the request or ask the End-User for advise.

-If no user interaction is required before sending the request, it is easy to request on a large scale and in an automated fashion the wallet capabilities from all visitors of a website.
-Even without personally identifiable information (PII) this can reveal some information about users, like their nationality (e.g., a Wallet with special capabilities only used in one EU member state).
+If no End-User interaction is required before sending the request, it is easy to request on a large scale and in an automated fashion the wallet capabilities from all visitors of a website.
+Even without personally identifiable information (PII) this can reveal some information about End-Users, like their nationality (e.g., a Wallet with special capabilities only used in one EU member state).

-Mandatory user interaction before sending the request, like clicking a button, unlocking the wallet or even just showing a screen of the app, can make this less attractive/likely to being exploited.
+Mandatory End-User interaction before sending the request, like clicking a button, unlocking the wallet or even just showing a screen of the app, can make this less attractive/likely to being exploited.

 Requests from the Wallet to the Verifier SHOULD be sent with the minimal amount of information possible, and in particular, without any HTTP headers identifying the software used for the request (e.g., HTTP libraries or their versions).
-The Wallet MUST NOT send PII or any other data that could be used for fingerprinting to the Request URI in order to prevent user tracking.
+The Wallet MUST NOT send PII or any other data that could be used for fingerprinting to the Request URI in order to prevent End-User tracking.

 ## Authorization Error Response with the `wallet_unavailable` error code

-In the event that another component is invoked instead of the Wallet, the user MUST be informed and give consent before the invoked component returns the `wallet_unavailable` Authorization Error Response to the Verifier.
+In the event that another component is invoked instead of the Wallet, the End-User MUST be informed and give consent before the invoked component returns the `wallet_unavailable` Authorization Error Response to the Verifier.

 {backmatter}